PNSmith/pnsmith.github.io/_posts/2021-09-22-mexican-inspired-tortizza.md

 ![Prep the Avocado](/assets/images/mit-step-4.jpeg "Prep the Avocado")

-a) a) Slice lengthways into the avocado.
+a) Slice lengthways into the avocado.
 b) Once you reach the stone turn the avocado around to cut it in half.
 c) Twist each half and pull it apart.
 d) Remove the stone then scoop out the insides onto your chopping board.